-A good example of such a situation is cosmology.
-In this text, we will briefly describe the corresponding situation; for a more detailed description see, e.g., [29].
-In General Relativity Theory, all isotropic solutions of the corresponding partial differential equation (that describe space-time geometry) have a sin-gularity: a space-time point where the solution is no longer smooth or even continuous.
+In General Relativity Theory, all isotropic solutions of the corresponding partial differential equation (that describe space-time geometry) have a singularity: a space-time point where the solution is no longer smooth or even continuous.
 In physical terms, the singularity point of the standard solutions is what is usually called a Big Bang - the moment of time at which our Universe started, the point at which the radius of the Universe was 0 and the density of matter was therefore infinite.

 In the isotropic case, the equations can be simplified to the extent that we have an explicit analytical expression for the solution.
 For all these isotropic solutions, there is always a singularity.
-A natural question is: is there a singularity in the real-world?
+A natural question is: is there a singularity in the real world?

 Several non-isotropic analytical solutions to the corresponding equations have been found, some of these solutions have a singularity, some do not.
-What physicists did was showed that for generic initial conditions (i.e., for the class of initial conditions that is open and everywhere dense in an appropriate topology), there is a singularity.
+Physicists have shown that for generic initial conditions (i.e., for the class of initial conditions that is open and everywhere dense in an appropriate topology), there is a singularity.

-From this, physicists conclude that the solution that corresponds to the geometry of the actual world has a singularity (see, e.g., [29]): their explanation is that the initial conditions that lead to a non-singularity solution are abnormal (atypical), and the actual initial conditions must be not abnormal.
+From this, physicists conclude that the solution that corresponds to the geometry of the actual world has a singularity (see, e.g., [31]): their explanation is that the initial conditions that lead to a non-singularity solution are abnormal (atypical), and the actual initial conditions must be typical.